 Atrophic vaginitis is characterized by redness, itching and dryness of the vagina.
 Over time there may be narrowing and shrinkage of the vaginal opening and the vagina itself.
-This problem happens after menopause in up to 75% of all women, and can also happen to some women after childbirth.
+Up to 75 percent of women experience this problem after menopause, and occasionally, childbirth.

 Causes of Atrophic Vaginitis

 A woman’s ovaries make estrogen until menopause.
 Before menopause, estrogen in a woman’s bloodstream helps keep the skin of the vagina healthy and stimulates vaginal secretions.
-After menopause, when the ovaries stop making estrogen, the walls of the vagina become thin, and vaginal secretions are lessened.
+After menopause, when the ovaries stop making estrogen, the walls of the vagina become thin, and vaginal secretions lessen.

-Similar changes can happen to some women after childbirth, but in this case these changes are temporary and less severe.
+Similar changes can happen after childbirth, but in this case these changes are temporary and less severe.

 Are You at Risk?

 Risk factors for atrophic vaginitis or having more severe symptoms include: